GomesRuiPro/AI-Projects/notes.md

 Feature implemented:
 - set a number of different models for object detection, environment and movement.
+DONE
 - get genre will be stubbed for now - DONE
 - install the model coming from hugging face or - DOEN
 - check and filter by confidence - DONE
 - Show image with squares for object detection - DONE
-- Caching
+- Caching - DONE
-- Web scrapping
+- Web scrapping - DONE
-- Sources linked with LLM
+- Sources linked with LLM - DONE
 - restructure model class with fallback (factory, iterator and strategy DPs) - DONE
+-